cyralinc/terraform-provider-cyral/docs/resources/integration_idp_saml_draft.md

 - `attributes` (Block Set, Max: 1) SAML Attribute names for the identity attributes required by the Cyral SP.
 Each attribute name MUST be at least 3 characters long. (see [below for nested schema](#nestedblock--attributes))
 - `disable_idp_initiated_login` (Boolean) Whether or not IdP-Initiated login should be disabled for this generic SAML integration draft.
 Defaults to `false`.
 - `idp_type` (String) Identity provider type.
 The value provided can be used as a filter when retrieving SAML integrations.
 See data source `cyral_integration_idp_saml`.
-- `toggle_recreation` (Boolean) Internal use only.
-Used to recreate the resource in case it reaches an inconsistent state.

 ### Read-Only